chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

 </div>

+<div id="hilbert"></div>

 ## Hilbert's hyperbolic immersion theorem
 Hilbert proved that there is no complete, twice differentiable immersion of a hyperbolic plane into $\RR^3$.
 Let's unpack these words
 - Immersion: The hyperbolic plane may intersect itself, but it can't have any kinks.
 The derivative is everywhere defined
 - Complete: An embedding is complete if it is defined on the entire hyperbolic plane.
 - Twice differentiable: This is a hint that the proof relies on curvature, whose definition uses two derivatives.
 Nash proved later that you can embed a complete hyperbolic plane with only one derivative.

-You can embed patches of the hyperbolic plane, see your favorite pseudosphere.
-Hilbert's theorem states that if you grow your hyperbolic patch, it will always develop a singularity.
+You can embed patches of the hyperbolic plane, see everyones favorite pseudosphere.
+Hilbert's theorem states that if you grow s hyperbolic patch, it will always develop a singularity.
 For example, think of the circle at the bottom of a standard pseudosphere, which is not differentiable.
 This won't surprise anyone whose made a model of the hyperbolic plane.
 If you have enough patience to continue out 4 or 5 layers, the object will invariably not want to exist.
 (Think hyperbolic crochet, weaving, etc) The internal stresses get too high.

-Hilberts theorem is somewhat subtle.
-You can embed patches of arbitrarly large area, by modifying the standard pseudospere.
-Yet, no individual embedding is complete.

-DISCUSS ASYMPTOTIC  LINES  AND WHAT THEY LOOK LIKE (THEY CRASH INTO THEMSEVES) SAY HOW ASYMPTOTIC LIENS CRASHING IMPLIES ITS NOT AN EMBEDDING ADD LINKS TO CHEBYSHEV AND WUNDERLICH PAPER
+Hilberts proof of his embedding theorem relied on the Chebyshev nets derived from constant negative curvature surfaces.
+If we had a complete surface, then we would have a complete Chebyshev net.
+There is NO complete Chebyshev net of constant negative curvature.
+This is apparent from Wunderlich's web.
+When you twist too far, the web always has angles which go to zero.
+These are singularities on the associated pseudosphere.
+Hence, there can be no complete pseudosphere.

+At some point, I'll come back and elaborate on this.
+To be continued!